Home/Blog/Lifestyle/Ayurveda/Patharchatta Plant: Nutrition, Healing Properties, Health Benefits, and Side Effects

 How to Use Patharchatta?

-• Juice: Fresh Patharchatta leaves can be blended into juice.
-Consuming Patharchatta juice daily can support your kidney health and digestion.
+• Juice: Fresh leaves can be blended into juice.
+Drinking Patharchatta juice daily may support kidney health and digestion, but it’s essential to start with small amounts to monitor your body’s response.

 How to Make Patharchitta Juice?

-• Pat the leaves dry using a clean cloth or paper towel.
+Pat them gently with a clean cloth or paper towel.

-• Strain the juice through a fine mesh strainer to remove any remaining pulp or fibre.
+Use a fine mesh strainer or cheesecloth to remove any leftover pulp or fibers.

 Side Effects of Patharchatta